Colonel Blimp

-Colonel Blimp is a British cartoon character by cartoonist David Low, first drawn for Lord Beaverbrook's London Evening Standard in April 1934.
-Blimp is pompous, irascible, jingoistic, and stereotypically British, identifiable by his walrus moustache and the interjection "Gad, Sir!"

-Low claimed that he developed the character after overhearing two military men in a Turkish bath declare that cavalry officers should be entitled to wear their spurs inside tanks.
-The character was named after the barrage balloon, which was known as a blimp.
+Colonel Blimp is a cartoon character created by New Zealand cartoonist David Low.
+The character was first drawn for Lord Beaverbrook's Evening Standard in April 1934.
+Blimp is a pompous, irascible and jingoistic British colonel who is identifiable by his walrus moustache and common use of the interjection "Gad, Sir!"
+Low claimed that he developed the character, which was named after a term for non-rigid airships, after overhearing two military officers in a Victorian Turkish bath declare that cavalry officers should be entitled to wear their spurs inside tanks.

 Character

-Blimp issues proclamations from the Turkish bath, wrapped in his towel and brandishing some mundane weapon to emphasize his passion on some issue of current affairs.
-Red-faced with rage and emotion, he often makes confused pronouncements.
-Blimp's phrasing often includes direct contradiction, as though upon starting the sentence he did not know how the sentence was to end.
-His initial words were always a part of an emotional catchphrase.
-For instance: "Gad, Sir!
+Blimp often issues proclamations from a Victorian Turkish bath, delivered to a cartoon version of David Low, while wrapped in a towel and occasionally brandishing a mundane weapon to emphasize his passion.
+Red-faced with rage and emotion, he makes confused pronouncements on the issues of the day.
+Blimp's reasoning and phrasing is typically contradictory, as though upon starting the sentence he did not know how the sentence was to end.
+His initial words always began with a catchphrase, for instance: "Gad, Sir!
 Mr Lansbury is right.
-The League of Nations should insist on peace — except of course in the case of war.", or: "Gad, Sir!
+The League of Nations should insist on peace — except of course in the case of war," or: "Gad, Sir!
 Lord Bunk is right.
 The government is marching over the edge of an abyss, and the nation must march solidly behind them."
-Blimp is usually depicted speaking to a cartoon version of David Low, the cartoon's creator, and Blimp's comments are not infrequently directed at the opinions of Lord Beaverbrook, the owner of the newspaper in which the cartoon appeared.
+Blimp's comments are not infrequently directed at the opinions of Lord Beaverbrook, the owner of the newspaper in which the cartoon appeared.
+Indeed some cartoons begin with Blimp stating "Gad, Sir!
+Lord Beaverbrook is right."

-Blimp was a satire on the reactionary opinions of the British establishment of the 1930s and 1940s.
-The cartoon was intended to criticise attitudes of isolationism, impatience with the concerns of common people, and a lack of enthusiasm for democracy.
-These were attitudes which Low, a New Zealander, considered as being common in British politics.
-Although Low described his character Blimp as "a symbol of stupidity", he lessened the insult to the British upper class by adding that "stupid people are quite nice".
+Blimp was "intended to portray all [Low] disliked in British politics - extreme isolationism, impatience with common people and their concerns, and little enthusiasm of democracy".
+Although Low described Blimp as "a symbol of stupidity", he lessened the insult by adding that "stupid people are quite nice".